mathieu-lacage/goggles/README.md

 ![An assembled prototype](/doc/assets/prototype.png)

+# Credits

+A lot of help was provided by Xavier, the [SoFAB](https://www.sofab.tv/) Fab Manager, as well as a couple of experienced makers: Guy who helped me make the overmold and provided invaluable advice on mold design and plastic injection, Pascal who shared his experience with plastic injection, and Laurent who criticized the design over the course of the 18 months it took me to bring this project from idea to prototype.

 # Other builds

 If, by chance, you decide to make your own based on these instructions, please drop